-I went on the ultimate detox – no coffee, dairy, sugar, meat or booze for 2 months.
+I went on the ultimate every day detox – no coffee, dairy, sugar, meat or booze for 2 months.

 The most common question people ask me is why did I do such an extreme detox?
 Well the truth is, because I thought I may have a major health issue.

 Long story short, I had a swollen abdomen, and my GP said it was highly likely my bowel was the problem, and further, she expected it was something I was eating and my body was having a reaction.

 Whilst there are allergy tests around, she said they are not full proof, and the only thing that works is controlling the diet with a carefully considered detox, by going off anything that I could be allergic to for at least 3 months and then slowly putting each food back into my diet and watching how the body reacts.

 The toughest thing to kick at first was the booze, but after about a week, I really didn’t miss it.
 One of the keys was not telling people around me when I went out “drinking” with them, and having mineral water with a slice of lime and letting my friends assume it was vodka.

 People (in Sydney) don’t like people not drinking.

 My friend Charles Waterstreet doesn’t drink, and he is so comfortable with not drinking, no-one even notices he’s not, even in the busiest most raucous bars, he fits right in.
 Funnily enough my minister at my church, a very different character to Mr Waterstreet, Michael Jensen doesn’t drink either and is equally as cool about it as Waterstreet.

 There’s a lot to be learnt from how we handle our detoxes and inturn how the people around us relate to them.